algosup/2024-2025-project-3-quickest-path-team-6/Documents/TestPlan/testPlan.md

 ### Quality Assurance Team

 The quality assurance team is only composed of myself.
-However, there are other quality assurances in other team.
+However, there are other quality assurances in other teams.
 We could, therefore, create a quality assurance team between us.
 To improve our global test quality and to brainstorm test cases among us.

 It would lead quality assurances to improve their document and the global experience of the team.
 It would also be a plus for the development team, they would have more feedback on their product and could correct any issues detected more efficiently.